Lady Georgiana Curzon: Early life

 Lady Georgiana Mary Curzon was born in 1910 at Curzon House (21 Curzon Street), Mayfair, the daughter of Viscount Howe (later 5th Earl Howe) and Mary, Viscountess Howe, half–first cousins once removed who married in 1907 and divorced in 1937.
 Her older brother was Edward Curzon, 6th Earl Howe.

 Her paternal grandparents were Richard Curzon, 4th Earl Howe, and his first wife, Lady Georgiana Spencer-Churchill (fifth daughter of John Spencer-Churchill, 7th Duke of Marlborough, and Lady Frances Vane).
 Her mother was the only daughter of Esmé FitzRoy and Col. Montagu Curzon (the eldest son, by his second wife, of Richard Curzon-Howe, 1st Earl Howe).

 Career

 In the 1930s Lady Georgiana Curzon modelled for Pond's and Copley's.

 In 1933, Lady Georgiana Curzon, Miss Deirdre Hart-Davis, the Lady Anne Wellesley and Miss Nancy Beaton were photographed together for The Book of Beauty of Cecil Beaton.

 Personal life

-In 1934, she met war-time hero Roger Bushell and they fell in love.
+In 1934, she met Roger Bushell and they fell in love.
 Curzon's father did not approve and forced her to marry the son of a family friend; they eventually divorced in 1943, during Bushell's captivity.
-Bushell never forgot Curzon and it has been said that he was telling his fellow prisoners that "Georgie" was his true love and that he would one day marry her.
 In November 1935, Georgiana Curzon married Home Kidston.
 Before their divorce in 1943, they had one son: